xitman78/rx-forms/README.md

 #### Disclamer
 Author is aware of that a passing a prototyped object with mutated properties as prop into React component might be considered as a bad practice, but at the moment it looks like the most straightforward solution.

 RxForms library is currently on early development stage and it's not recommended to use it in a production project.
-Minor version changes may contain braking API changes.
+Minor version changes may contain breaking API changes.

 Contributors are welcomed!